Amareteklay/heritage-housing-issues/README.md

   * Note: a Business Case for each ML model considering the model objective, outcome, metrics, output, heuristic and training data, and the Dashboard Design.

-### Predict price
+### Predict Sale Price
-##### Regression model
+#### Regression Model

-* The target variable is sale price of houses.
-Given the continuous-valued target, we want to create an ML model that predicts the sale price of a house with various attributes.
-We will use a regression model, and it is a supervised machine learning problem because we have sale prices of the houses in our dataset.
+* We want an ML model to predict sale price of a house with several attributes.
+As our target variable is a discrete number, we consider a **regression model**, which is supervised and uni-dimensional.

-* Having caliberated the parameters of the ML model, we want to help users of this application to predict the sale prices of houses with different characteristics.

-* As performance metrics for the model, we will use

-  * an R2 score of at least 0.75.
+* Our ideal outcome is to provide our client with reliable insight into house attributes that maximize its sale price.

+* The model success metrics are

+	* At least 0.75 for R2 score, on train and test set

-* The model will not be accepted if R2 is below 0.75.
+	* The ML model is considered a failure if:

+		* for a given house, the model's predictions are off more than 25% of the time.
+For example, if the model predicts the sale price of a house to be XXX but the actual price is YYY.

+* The output is defined as a continuous value for sale price in USD.
+It is assumed that this model will predict sale price of a house whose relevant attributes are known.
+Inherited houses have known attributes, and their sale prices are predicted by the model.
+For live prediction of sale price of a house other than the four inherited houses, the user can enter the required values for the relevant features and get the prediction in real-time.

+* Heuristics: ?? .

+* The training data to fit the model come from a public dataset in Ames, Iowa.
+This dataset contains about 1.5 thousand house price records.

+	* Train data - filter data where Churn == 1, then drop Churn variable.

+  * Target: tenure

+  * features: all other variables, but total charges and customerID

 ## **6. Dashboard Design**